 I am looking towards Alcoholics Anonymous to help overcome a drinking problem.
 What is your opinion on AA?
 Would it be beneficial for a Christian to go to this group or not?
 Thank you

 As a church body, we have concerns about the religious aspects of Alcoholics Anonymous (AA).
 In step number 2 of The Twelve Steps, there is acknowledgement of a “Power greater than ourselves.”
 Participants in AA are free to define who or what that Power is.
-In step number 3 there is reference to “God as Continued.

 I have heard so much about vaccines.
 I am heading into the nursing field as I feel that is where i need to be.
 I personally believe that vaccines are a blessing because of all the issues we had beforehand.
 But I also respect others' decisions on the subject.
 So I would like to know your opinion and view on vaccines.
 No, I don't agree with some things and how vaccines were originally created and how some are made, but my opinion is that I would rather have my daughter and myself safe for vaccine preventable illnesses.
 Yes, I believe God can heal.
 I have my own stories about that.
 However, I believe vaccines are a blessing like I had stated before because we would be like we were years ago without them.
 So, what is your view on vaccines?